 Figure: Application Haitian Smart Solutions in the household appliance industry

 Such a turnkey solution has been applied in many industries, including the automotive, logistics, household appliance and toy industries.
-Many customers have already benefited from the energy-saving, environmentally friendly and highly efficient production.
+Many customers have already benefited from the energy-saving, environmentally friendly and highly efficient approach to production.

 The entire production process is fully automated.
-The raw materials are automatically dried and fed to each individual injection moulding machine via a central feed system.
+The raw materials are automatically dried and fed to each individual injection molding machine via a central feed system.
 The products are automatically picked up by robots for machine-side processing and then passed through the conveyor belt, the AGV and other automatic flows.
 The entire process is highly automated and completely unmanned.

-Cost savings, energy savings and increased efficiency are, in the final analysis, the greatest effects of the intelligent solutions for the customer.
-They add up to several advantages: much lower labor costs; 24-hour continuous production, higher production efficiency; clean environment at the production site due to the separation of machine and materials; transparent digital management through the "Go Factory" platform.
+Cost savings, energy savings and increased efficiency are, in the final analysis, the greatest benefits of the intelligent solutions for the customer.
+They add up to several advantages: much lower labor costs; 24-hour continuous production, higher production efficiency; clean environment at the production site due to the separation of machine and materials; and transparent digital management through Haitian’s "Go Factory" platform.

 Haitian Smart Solutions is able to provide customized solutions for each customer, minimizing the cost of the value chain and significantly increasing the customer's competitiveness in the digital age.
-Haitian Smart Solutions helps companies overcome the crisis.
+Haitian Smart Solutions can help companies overcome the COVID-19 crisis.